IndiaFilings / Learn / Gst Appeal Tribunal

 Supreme Court

 One may file an appeal to the Supreme Court against decisions made in the High Court if the High Court certifies the case to be fit to be dealt with by the Supreme Court.
 On the other hand, the Supreme Court can file an appeal directly, against any orders issued by the National/Regional bench of the tribunal.
-Click here to register Private Limited Company, Public Limited Company or One Person Company
+Get expert help from IndiaFilings to register for a Private Limited Company, Public Limited Company or One Person Company!